DavevanderHorst/How-to-become-a-legend/README.md

 Next programming steps.

 Make monster turn after hero moved.
-    -- make attack animation
+    -- hero attack damage is in wrong place
     -- monsters that are attacking , block there position since they don't move -- monsters have settled damage for now and always move towards hero or attack when next to it

 when a monster is attacking its spot can't be entered by other monsters. test by setting monster in a hallway with hero before, what will monster do then...